Chhota Bheem: Kung Fu Dhamaka

-Chhota Bheem: Kung Fu Dhamaka is a 2019 Indian animated martial arts film directed and produced by Rajiv Chilaka.
+Chhota Bheem: Kung Fu Dhamaka is a 2019 Indian Hindi-language animated martial arts film directed and produced by Rajiv Chilaka.
 The film is based on the characters Chhota Bheem and his friends and is the fourth theatrical film of Chhota Bheem.

-Chhota Bheem: Kung Fu Dhamaka was released on 10 May 2019 in 2D and 3D version and received mixed reviews from critics.
+Chhota Bheem: Kung Fu Dhamaka was released on 10 May 2019 in 2D and 3D version (alongside its English dubbed version) and received mixed reviews from critics.

 Plot

 Chhota Bheem and his friends, Chutki, Raju, Jaggu, Kalia, Dholu and Bholu are assigned by Raja Indravarma to participate in a prestigious martial arts event in Dragonland, China.
 Bheem and his friends agree and participates in martial arts competition, where the world's top fighters have also assembled there.
 Zuhu is an evil part-demon and the nephew of Dragonland's Emperor Jian, who was banished by Jian for trying to kill Jian's daughter Kia as she was chosen as the heir instead of Zuhu.
 During the competition, Zuhu arrives and kidnaps Kia as she is the patronage of a powerful mystical dragon and Zuha wants to absorb Kia's powers in order to rule the universe.
 Along with Jian and Dragonland people's support, Bheem and his friends rescues Kia and they escape by summoning the dragon from the dragon stone, which was requested by Kia in order to save Ming.
 Kia reunites with Jian, while Bheem and his friends wins the competition and also earn love and respect from the people in Dragonland.